Finite-size scaling of out-of-time-ordered correlators at late times: Introduction

 \section{Introduction}

-Non-integrable quantum many-body systems are expected to exhibit `chaotic' dynamics, which implies not only thermalization but also scrambling of local information into a nonlocal form.
-In the Heisenberg picture, the support of a local operator $A$ is expected to grow with time under the chaotic dynamics.
-Such a growth can be reflected in the non-commutativity of $A(t)=e^{iHt}Ae^{-iHt}$ with another local operator $B$ at a different site, which leads to the decay of the out-of-time-ordered correlator (OTOC) $\re\langle A^\dagger(t)B^\dagger A(t)B\rangle$ \cite{LO69, SS14a, SS14b, RSS15, Kit14, Kit15}.
-Without loss of generality, here we take $A$ and $B$ to be unitary and get
+Nonintegrable quantum many-body systems are expected to exhibit chaotic dynamics, which not only leads to thermalization but also scrambles local information into a nonlocal form.
+In the Heisenberg picture, the support of $A(t):=e^{iHt}Ae^{-iHt}$ for a local operator $A$ should grow with time under the chaotic dynamics.
+This growth is reflected in the noncommutativity of $A(t)$ and another local operator $B$ at a different site, which leads to the decay of the out-of-time-ordered correlator (OTOC) $\re\langle A^\dag(t)B^\dag A(t)B\rangle$ \cite{LO69, SS14, RSS15, SS15, RS15, HQRS16, MSS16, RS16, SBSH16, MS16, RY16, GQS17, ZHC19, Kit14, Kit15}.
+Assume for simplicity that $A$ and $B$ are unitary.
+Then,

-so that when the commutator $[...]$ grows, the OTOC decays.
-The chaotic nature of the dynamics is reflected in two ways: 1. the fast decay of OTOC away from $1$ at relatively short time scales; 2. the approaching of OTOC to $0$ at late times.
-If the dynamics is not chaotic, OTOC may approach a finite value at late times; see, e.g., Refs. \cite{HZC17, FZSZ17, Che16, SC17, HL17, CZHF17}.
+so that when the commutator $[\cdots]$ grows, OTOC decays.
+The chaotic nature of the dynamics is reflected in the fast decay of OTOC away from $1$ in a relatively short time period and the approaching of OTOC to $0$ at late times.